 So go ahead and enjoy this healthy feast of Aloo chole recipe with bread or rice of your choice, and don’t forget to give me your feedback on how the dish turned out and also how are you liking our Organic Mantra initiative.

-You May Like To check the Recipes I created with 24 Mantra Organic
+Other Recipes with 24 Mantra Organic

 - Ragi and chocolate Pancakes